United States of America

 Hotels

 Hotels, motels, and B&B’s can be found all across the country.
-There’s a huge variety, from crappy highway motels to luxury skyscraper hotels.
+There’s a huge variety, from basic highway motels to luxury skyscraper hotels.
 I try to go cheap, and on average, I’ve paid $80 a night for hotels in the USA.
 But prices vary a lot by where you go, and for somewhere like New York, $150 a night would be cheap

 A lot of the national parks will have a lodge on site.
 These are normally large wooden buildings which have restaurants, gift shops, and plenty of rooms with very nice views.
 They’re expensive, with rooms starting at $200 a night, but the fantastic locations are worth the price.